TheWebDevsBerlin/pull-req/ReadMe.md

 ## ToDos

+* Light and Dark theme settings
 * Message lazy loading
+* Change swipe functionality to browse back and forth in stead of removing the card
+* Allow code snippets in chat
 * User type - Looking for help
-* Light and Dark theme settings
-* Allow code snippets in chat
 * Filter options for language, tools and labels

 ## Installation